WorldFamousElectronics/PulseSensorAmped_2_Sensors/README.md

 ## Connect To Arduino Serail Plotter:

-You can visualize the Pulse Sensor data with the Arduino Serial Plotter or a modified version of our Pulse Sensor Processing Visualizer, found in this repo.
+You can visualize the Pulse Sensor data with the Arduino Serial Plotter.
 The first step is to download this repository.
 When the download is complete, move the file `PulseSensorAmped_2_Sensors_1.5.0` and all of it's contents into your `Documents/Arduino` folder.
-Then, move the file `PulseSensorAmpd_Processing_2_Sensors` and all of it's contents into your `Documents/Processing` folder.
 Next, connect the Pulse Sensors to your Arduino UNO like so:

 * Connect Pulse Sensor **RED** wires to Digital Pins 7 and 8